preactjs/preact/CONTRIBUTING.md

 Once a PR or a Draft PR has been created our community typically joins the discussion about the proposed change.
 Sometimes that includes ideas for test cases or even different ways to go about implementing a feature.
 Often this also includes ideas on how to make the code smaller.
 We usually refer to the latter as "code-golfing" or just "golfing".

-When everything is good to go someone will approve the PR and the changes will be merged into the `main` branch and we usually cut a release a few days/ a week later.
+When everything is good to go someone will approve the PR and the changes will be merged into the `main` or `v10.x` branches and we usually cut a release a few days/ a week later.

 _The big takeaway for you here is, that we will guide you along the way.
 We're here to help to make a PR ready for approval!_